 As for my interests, I have a lot, including writing, reading, travel (I have been all over Asia and lived in several Asian countries), cooking, photography, racquetball and football (both kinds), among others.
 I have also visited dozens of universities and worked a lot of different jobs, which is helpful when clients need help with university or graduate school applications, or want advice about career options.

-University of California-San Diego - MS, Biology
+Graduate Degree: University of California-San Diego - Master of Science, Biology, General

 SAT Composite: 1500